vparrello/FIG-Bioinformatics-Course/1_Representative-Genomes/1.1_Tab-Separated-Value_(TSV)_Files/TSV-Exercise-2_Python-Datatypes.md

     python3 Code/dictionary_interactive_exercise.py
 ```
 The execise will welcome you, provide a brief description of what a "dictionary" is, and then prompt you regarding whether you wish to `add a key-value pair`, `delete a key`, or `quit`.
 After each operation that you enter, the program will display the new contents of the dictionary.
 Please experiment by adding an assortment of key-value pairs, deleting keys (and their associated values),
 and re-adding old keys with new values, and observe how the contents of the dictionary changes after each operation.
-Once you think you have a good understanding of how the "add" and "delete" operations alter the contents of the dictionary, you can leave the exercise by typeing `q` or `quit`.
+Once you think you have a good understanding of how the "add" and "delete" operations alter the contents of the dictionary, you can leave the exercise by typing `q` or `quit`.

 We encourage you to open the program `Code/dictionary_interactive_exercise.py` and have a look inside.
 If there is any part of the program that you feel you don't understand, you can paste it into Grimoire and ask Grimoire to explain the code to you "line-by-line".
 If there are parts that you feel you still don't understand, ask Grimoire to explain those lines "step-by-step".